|

 The participants in the intervention group will be given one tablet (50 mg) of acarbose per day to be taken with a meal during the first week (7 days).
 During the second week, the dose is increased to two tablets/day (50 mg twice a day; 100 mg/day), and then three tablets/day (50 mg three times a day; 150 mg/day) thereafter.
 The maximum tolerated dose will be taken for the duration of the trial (maximum dose is 150 mg/day).

-Total duration of interventions: Approximately four years
+Total duration of interventions: Approximately 4 years

 Primary Outcome(s)